d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 Nowadays, popular VPN services are being used by most people as [glorified proxies](https://gist.github.com/joepie91/5a9909939e6ce7d09e29) to access certain websites they usually can't or to "encrypt their traffic to hide it from the bad guys", or to hide their public IP address from a service.
 That is not what VPNs were actually intended for.
 The original intention of VPNs was to provide access to (corporate) networks or to connect remote branch offices to the headquarters.

-The biggest difference between them is that ZTO is a p2p VPN (or rather VDN as explained earlier) - which means that it connects certain devices with each other which also communicate directly with each other.
+The biggest difference between them is that ZT is a p2p VPN (or rather VDN as explained earlier) - which means that it connects certain devices with each other which also communicate directly with each other.
 No VPN server is needed.
 There is no single point of failure, after the connection has been established.
 You can think of it like that: a regular VPN connects networks, or maybe clients with a network.
-ZTO instead connects clients directly which make up the whole network.
+ZT instead connects clients directly which make up the whole network.
 It's a p2p VPN and it acts just as if the devices were connected to the same ethernet switch.

 ### Example 1: Consumer Router VPN
 My router at home gives me the option to enable a VPN (L2TP/IPSec) endpoint.
 With that I can connect to my router from the public internet and get an IP address from within my local network.
 Now my device is part of the whole network.
 When another, new device (physically) connects to my router, I can instantly connect to it.
 It looks roughly like displayed in figure 1.

 {% include figure image_path="/assets/img/2020-10-25-zerotier-one/zerotierOneRouterVPN.png" alt="Customer Router VPN (CC BY-ND 4.0)" caption="Figure 1: Customer Router VPN ([CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0/))" %}

-With ZTO I would be directly connected to those clients which installed the ZTO software and joined the same network as I did.
+With ZT I would be directly connected to those clients which installed the ZeroTier One software and joined the same network as I did.
 But I couldn't contact any other device on that same network.

 ### Example 2: Site2Site VPN
-Another example to compare ZTO with is classical Site2Site VPN.
+Another example to compare ZT with is classical Site2Site VPN.
 Usually companies use that to connect two or more of their branch offices to the headquaters - or to interconnect branche offices.
 It roughly looks like figure 2.

 {% include figure image_path="/assets/img/2020-10-25-zerotier-one/zerotierOneVPN.png" alt="Classical Site2Site VPN (CC BY-ND 4.0)" caption="Figure 2: Classical Site2Site VPN ([CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0/))" %}

 In this case all data must be sent through the gateway servers which then take care of the routing between the branch networks.

 ### General ZeroTier Architecture
-In figure 3 you can see the general architecture of ZTO.
+In figure 3 you can see the general architecture of ZT.
 More on the technical details later.

 {% include figure image_path="/assets/img/2020-10-25-zerotier-one/zerotierOneTwoClients.png" alt="Overview of the ZeroTier architecture (CC BY-ND 4.0)" caption="Figure 3: Overview of the ZeroTier architecture ([CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0/))" %}

 **Note:** The figure shows a connection between only two devices.
-But ZTO allows for up to 100 devices for their free tier hosted solution on the same network.
+But ZT allows for up to 100 devices for their free tier hosted solution on the same network.
 If that's not enough for you, you can always host your own root server (called "moon") to connect even more endpoints.
 {: .notice--info}

 The way ZeroTier works really gives you the ability to create a "Global Area Network" and connect a nearly unlimited amounts of clients to the same virtual switch.

-With the tools given by ZTO you could of course also go ahead and [build yourself some gateway server](https://zerotier.atlassian.net/wiki/spaces/SD/pages/193134593/One+Port+Linux+Bridge) to route all traffic from the ZeroTier interface into the internet and hence creating something very similar to a regular VPN server (see figure 2).
+With the tools given by ZT you could of course also go ahead and [build yourself some gateway server](https://zerotier.atlassian.net/wiki/spaces/SD/pages/193134593/One+Port+Linux+Bridge) to route all traffic from the ZeroTier interface into the internet and hence creating something very similar to a regular VPN server (see figure 2).

 ## Wait, so what can I use it for?
 There are a lot of use cases for ZeroTier such as: